-There are very few things in this world that scare me more than spiders, though I’m loathe to admit it, and I understand that it is wholly irrational, I am truly and utterly afraid of spiders.
+There are very few things in this world that scare me more than spiders, though I’m loathe to admit it.
+I understand that it is wholly irrational and that spiders are quite helpful little creatures.
 Just the writing of this article is guaranteed to give me nightmares for at least the next couple nights.
 As my fiancée can attest to, it’s not uncommon for me to wake up screaming and tearing at the sheets in search of that giant spider I know is lurking around in my bed.
 The only critter in this world that scares me more than spiders is the house centipede, and yet they don’t give me the nightmares.
 I think it’s the possibility of the bite.
 If I know there is a spider in my room, I cannot sleep until I know it’s no longer a threat.
 I do, at least, try my hardest not to kill them.
 If at all possible, even though it sends shivers up and down my entire body, I try to capture and take them outside.